 Chances are good that you don't put much thought into the odds of your having an accident with a semi, much less another vehicle.
 But there is always a chance that you'll find yourself on the receiving end of a bad decision made by the driver who's handling an 18-wheeler.
 The state of Arizona has almost 5 million privately owned vehicles and over 525,000 commercial vehicles on the road.
-The odds are based on the amount of registrations, but that doesn't take into account the amount of semis that come from from other states.
+The odds are based on the number of registrations, but that doesn't take into account the number of semis that come from other states.

-Here's the types of accidents and their odds of happening anywhere in the state at any given time:
+Here are the types of accidents and their odds of happening anywhere in the state at any given time:

 - Semi-truck with or without trailer: 1.019 percent

 - Concrete mixer trucks: .023 percent

 - Tanker trucks: .016 percent